Lisa Frankenstein

 Lisa Frankenstein is a 2024 American romantic comedy horror film directed by Zelda Williams, in her feature-length directorial debut, and written by Diablo Cody.
 The film stars Kathryn Newton, Cole Sprouse, Liza Soberano, Henry Eikenberry, Joe Chrest, and Carla Gugino.
-The plot follows a misunderstood teenage girl, Lisa, who meets and develops a relationship with a reanimated Victorian-era corpse.
+The plot follows a misunderstood teen girl named Lisa, who meets and develops a relationship with a reanimated Victorian-era corpse.
 Cody stated that Lisa Frankenstein is set in the same fictional universe as Jennifer's Body (2009).

 Lisa Frankenstein was released in the United States by Focus Features on February 9, 2024.
 The film received mixed reviews from critics and grossed $9.9 million against a production budget of $13 million.

 Plot

 In 1989, teenager Lisa Swallows is still struggling to come to terms with the loss of her mother, who was killed by an axe murderer two years earlier.
-Her father, Dale, has since remarried a narcissistic woman named Janet, who also has a daughter named Taffy from a previous marriage.
+Her father, Dale, has since remarried a self-obsessed woman named Janet, who also has a daughter named Taffy from a previous marriage.

 Lisa heads to a party with Taffy, who encourages her to socialize.
 She has an awkward encounter with Michael, her crush, and is accidentally drugged by one of his friends.
 While under the influence, she is sexually harassed by her lab partner, Doug.
 Lisa returns to a local cemetery she frequently visits and speaks to the grave of a young man; a pianist who was killed via a lightning strike in 1837 after falling in love with a woman who left him for another man.
 A bolt of lightning strikes his grave after Lisa leaves, and the man is brought back to life as a zombie.

 The man (referred to as "The Creature" in the film's credits) breaks into Lisa's house while she is home alone.
 Lisa is initially terrified, but eventually recognizes him as the man whose grave she dotes on, and decides to hide him in her closet.
 The Creature is mute, covered in debris, and missing multiple body parts, all attributes of which he is ashamed.